Hang a Left at Tatooine: A Star Wars–Themed Road Trip Across California

 Mile 1,379: Star Wars: Galaxy’s Edge

 From the harshest Star Wars location you’ll travel to the Happiest Place on Earth to bring the road trip to a sweet and fitting close.
-Disneyland’s Star Wars: Galaxy’s Edge is opening May 31, 2019.
-This much anticipated attraction is opening in two parts.
-The May opening sees the debut of Millennium Falcon: Smugglers Run.
+Disneyland’s Star Wars: Galaxy’s Edge has been off-limits for about a year, but should be reopening along with the park on April 30, 2021.
+This much anticipated attraction has two parts.
+May 2019 saw the opening of Millennium Falcon: Smugglers Run.
 This attraction—“ride” is too tame a word—allows visitors to help pilot Han Solo’s craft on a daring smuggling run through the galaxy.
 (Will the beloved hunk of junk hit 12 parsecs?
-No one knows yet.)
+Unclear.)

 Mile 1,412 : Got Blue Milk?